wysh3/aichat/README.md

 - All settings and conversations are stored in browser's localStorage
 - The interface expects an OpenAI-compatible API endpoint
 - For security, API keys are not transmitted anywhere except to your specified endpoint

+## NOTE:

+This was just created using R1-0528 and V3-0324 to test it.